Mahsarnzh/Monte_Carlo_Probability_-_Decision_Making-/README.md

 ## Instructions:

-# Cloning and Running a Repository on macOS
+# Cloning and Running this Repository on macOS

 This guide outlines the steps for macOS users to clone a repository from GitHub and run it on their computer using Bash commands.